zeromq/zeromq.org/README.md

 Alternatively you can use docker:

+1. Run `npm install` to install CSS and JavaScript dependencies
 1. Run `make docker-build`
 2. Run `make docker-run` to start a local server on port 80